Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Introduction

 We consider learning the causal structure among a set of variables from observational data.
 In general, the data can be modelled with a structural equation model (SEM) over the observed and unobserved variables, which expresses each variable as a function of its direct causes and a noise term, where the noise terms are assumed to be mutually independent.
 The structure of the SEM can be visualized as a directed graph, with vertices representing variables and edges representing direct causal relationships.
 We assume the structure to be recursive (acyclic), which results in a directed acyclic graph (DAG).
 DAGs can be understood as models of conditional independence, and many structure learning algorithms use this to find all DAGs which are compatible with the observed conditional independencies \citep{ SpiPA93}.
 Often, however, not all relevant variables are observed.
 The resulting marginal distribution over the observed variables might still satisfy some conditional independencies, but in general these will not have a DAG representation \citep{ RicTS02}.
 Also, there generally are additional constraints resulting from the marginalization of some of the variables \citep{ EvaR16, ShpI14}.

 In this paper we consider a model class which can accommodate certain hidden variables.
 Specifically, we assume that the graph over the observed variables is a bow-free acyclic path diagram (BAP).
 This means it can have directed as well as bidirected edges (with the directed part being acyclic), where the directed edges represent direct causal effects, and the bidirected edges represent hidden confounders.
 The bow-freeness condition means there cannot be both a directed and a bidirected edge between the same pair of variables.
 The BAP can be obtained from the underlying DAG over all (hidden and observed) variables via a latent projection operation \citep{ PeaJ00} (if the bow-freeness condition admits this).
 We furthermore assume a parametrization with linear structural equations and Gaussian noise, where two noise terms are correlated only if there is a bidirected edge between the two respective nodes.
-In certain situations, it is beneficial to consider this restricted class of hidden variable models.
+In certain situations, it is beneficial to consider this restricted class of hidden variable models, as it forms a middle ground between DAG models that don't allow any hidden variables and maximal ancestral graph (MAG) models \citep{RicTS02} that allow arbitrarily many and general hidden variables.
 Such a restricted model class, if not heavily misspecified, results in a smaller distributional equivalence class, and estimation is expected to be more accurate than for more general hidden variable methods like FCI \citep{ SpiPA93}, RFCI \citep{ ColDA12}, or FCI+ \citep{ ClaTA13}.

 The goal of this paper is structure learning with BAPs, that is, finding the set of BAPs that best explains some observational data.
 Just like in other models, there is typically an equivalence class of BAPs that are statistically indistinguishable, so a meaningful structure search result should represent this equivalence class.
 We propose a penalized likelihood score that is greedily optimized and a heuristic algorithm (supported by some theoretical results) for finding equivalent models once an optimum is found.
 This method is the first of its kind for BAP models.